First of all, we have a very sincere apology!

 We have created an on-going 'Special Issue' on "Psychotherapy vs. Spirituality".

-This 'Special Issue' is on-line and free (until further notice) and it will also be added to periodically.
+This 'Special Issue' is available here, online and free (until further notice) and it will also be added to periodically.

 Part 1 of this 'Special Issue'